Mohammad99Azim/Movies-Library/README.md

 just have two pages home with the move Data and the second page have welcoming message

 now i add the api requests for search and get trend moves and persons

+today make a database with postgres  can add move data now and get it from the data base